 - This is one interpretation of Nightmare Moon, Princess Luna's Superpowered Evil Side, created from resentment towards the ponies who rejected her night in favour of Celestia's day, her jealousy (and a bit of corruption by dark magic) consuming her until she enacted eternal night to force ponykind into appreciating her work.
 She is either completely unaware or perhaps she just doesn't care that this would end all life in Equestria.

 - Discord, spirit of chaos and disharmony (pictured above), whose body even looks like someone chopped up half a dozen different creatures, lost most of the pieces, and tried to stick them back together.
-As a Reality Warper of near-unlimited power he turns Equestria almost literally upside-down, with inconsistent day/night cycles, gravity, and sanity, as well as making roads of soap and cotton candy clouds that rain chocolate milk (without a single dollop of whipped cream to go with it he even at one point collects some chocolate milk in a glass, drinks the glass, throwing the apparently solid (but isn't) chocolate milk over his shoulder which then explodes off-screen, turning the screen darker instead of lighter.
+As a Reality Warper of near-unlimited power he turns Equestria almost literally upside-down, with inconsistent day/night cycles, gravity, and sanity, as well as making roads of soap and cotton candy clouds that rain chocolate milk (without a single dollop of whipped cream to go with it).
+At one point, he collects some chocolate milk in a glass, drinks the glass, throws the apparently solid (but not) chocolate milk over his shoulder, where it then explodes off-screen, turning the screen darker instead of lighter.
 He gets some sadistic pleasure out of the fact that mere mortals really don't like his chaos, but for the most part he just ignores their griping in favor of detail work on his World of Chaos.

 - Mark Twain once said "if our Maker is all-powerful for good or evil, He is not in His right mind."